Accommodation · Last updated 2 June 2026

 What Hotel Parking Costs in La Linea

-For hotels that have parking but charge it separately, expect to pay between €8 and €15 per night at the time of writing.
-This is broadly in line with other Andalusian coastal towns of similar size.
+For hotels that have parking but charge it separately, public listings indicate a typical range of around €8 to €15 per night.
+This is broadly in line with other Andalusian coastal towns of comparable size.

 Public Car Parks Near La Linea Hotels